 - Once you’ve obtained a copy of the contract, submit it for review by Campus Life staff via the Contract Review Form.
-Please allow as much time as possible (at least two weeks) for Campus Life to review the contract, as depending on its complexity, multiple parties may have to be consulted, and the original contract may have to be altered substantially.
+Please allow as much time as possible (a minimum of two weeks is ideal) for Campus Life to review the contract, as depending on its complexity, multiple parties may have to be consulted, and the original contract may have to be altered substantially.

 - You will then receive the final copy back, known as an executed contract.
 You may then take it, along with the entity’s W-9 form and Certificate of Insurance (only needed if they are not a speaker), to Accounting for payment.

 External entities wishing to conduct business and/or use Bates College facilities are required to have their own liability insurance.
 This insurance is necessary to cover any claims or losses for which the external entity may be responsible.
 Clubs and organizations contracting such entities should request that they provide a Certificate of Insurance with $1,000,000 in coverage and Bates College listed as co-insured.
 If you have questions about this policy, or if the external entity indicates that they do not carry a standard Certificate of Insurance, please contact Heather Taylor at the Treasurer’s Office at email@example.com.